 Check out the complete list of 20 fun, high-paying jobs.
 Many of the fun jobs featured below are practical, and some expect high job growth.
 That makes it more realistic for you to land a job that you will love.

 Salary estimates are based on data from the Occupational Employment and Wage Statistics (OEWS) program.*

 Advertising & Marketing

 Align your business and creative skills with a career in advertising and marketing.
-Businesses rely on advertising and marketing professionals to help sell their products and services through a number of avenues.
+Businesses rely on advertising and marketing professionals to help sell their products and services through numerous avenues.
 You could be doing just about anything from managing promotional campaigns to running social media accounts.
-Discover some of the fun, high-paying jobs that this field has to offer:

 1. Advertising or Marketing Manager